TancyKao/EEG_CFCprocessing/sphinx/Visualize Signals.rst

 3. Navigate to the original folder of the data, then choose the file with the following format : '_________fil.mff.bc1pass_relabelChans.set', and click Open.

-4. Next open the Annotations file (with sleep staging and event markers), by clicking Load Annotations in the toolbar.
+4. Next, open the Annotations file (with sleep staging and event markers), by clicking Load Annotations in the toolbar.
+The Annotations file needs to be located in the following path: 'individual' folder-> participant folder-> wonambi-> xml file.

 5. Navigate to the annotations (.xml file) and click Open.